Learning the meanings of function words from grounded language using a visual question answering model

-A variety of models have been proposed for completing visual question answering tasks; all of these include both visual and a linguistic processing units.
-For our current experiments, we chose to use a model that -- at the time we began the project -- had the top performance scores on the original CLEVR task: the MAC (Memory, Attention, and Composition) model \cite{hudson2018compositional}.
+A variety of models have been proposed for completing visual question answering tasks; all of these include both visual and linguistic processing units.
+For our current experiments, we chose to use a model that -- at the time we began the project -- had the top performance scores on the original CLEVR task: the MAC (Memory, Attention, and Composition) model of \citeNP{hudson2018compositional}.
 This model reaches an accuracy level of 98.9\% on CLEVR's test set.
-Because it does so well on within-sample questions, we hoped that it could also generalize to out-of-distribution questions like our probes.
+Because it does so well on within-sample questions, we hoped that it could also generalize to our probe questions as well.

-The MAC model is a recurrent attention-based neural network model with generic and homogeneous structure.
-It eliminates the possibility of the model itself introducing any forms of symbolic structural biases, which is important since it will serve as an example of non-symbolic learning for our hypotheses testing.
-Its structure is illustrated in Figure \ref{fig:mac-model} and described below.

-Following previous approaches to the CLEVR task \cite{hu2017learning, santoro2017simple, perez2018film}, the MAC model creates a representation for images by first extracting a fixed set of features from ResNet-101 \cite{he2016deep}, pre-trained on ImageNet \cite{russakovsky2015imagenet}.
-It then processes images through two convolutional neural network layers, producing its final image representation $\bm{I}$.
-As for questions, at each state $t$, the current word is first converted to an embedding vector and then goes through a single layered bidirectional long-short term memory cell (biLSTM), the output of which is then used as a word representation $\bm{q_{t}}$, taking into account linguistic contextual information.